 Numerous 90+ minute releases of the Montreal material would follow, containing the majority of the songs performed.
 The VHS (1992) and DVD (1997 and 2001, the former including Jailhouse Rock for the first time) releases were all compilations of both nights with some slight variations.
 They would yield plenty of LP and CD bootlegs, as expected.

 The band bought back the rights to this material in early 2007, and the resulting CD/DVD release was called "Queen Rock Montreal" (a second version was entitled "Queen Rock Montreal & Live Aid," which included a second disc with their famed 1985 charity show set and some other extras).
 A couple weeks before the release, the Montreal film was shown for one night only in theatres worldwide.

-This is surely the best-sounding recording of Queen live currently in existence.
+This is surely the best-sounding recording of Queen live currently in existence, and the audience is finally heard loud and clear here.
 The picture quality of the DVD, however, is another matter.
 After viewing a thorough comparison of this most recent release to the 2001 "We Will Rock You" DVD, one can make their own conclusions.